Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 You’ll also need to do some customization if you’d like to create an online store on WordPress.
 The most popular approach is using a custom theme.
 WordPress.com includes more than 30 compatible store themes.
 WordPress.org users and WordPress.com business and eCommerce plan subscribers can choose from additional custom themes in the theme directory or upload their own.

-Both the WordPress.com business and eCommerce subscription includes an automatic backup of your site, but you’ll need the eCommerce subscription to accept online payments.
+Both the WordPress.com business and ecommerce subscription includes an automatic backup of your site, but you’ll need the eCommerce subscription to accept online payments.
 The business subscription is currently $25/month, and the eCommerce subscription is $45/month.

 Once you’ve decided on the design for your store, it’s time to plan for how your customers complete their purchase.
 This is represented by user flows.
-Creating user flows before you build your website can help you understand user behavior, which can lead to more site visits, more purchases, and, ultimately, higher revenues.
+Creating user flows before you build your website can help you understand user behavior, which can lead to more site visits, more purchases and, ultimately, higher revenues.

-Optimizing WordPress and Wix for Online Search
+Optimizing WordPress and Wix for online search

 Many people mistakenly believe that on-page SEO merely involves keywords, and that including them in your content is good enough.
 Instead, website owners must also think about user-facing features such as the overall website content and backend considerations such as metadata.
-There are also things like bounce rate, site engagement, and responsive design, as well as design fundamentals such as page speed and user experience.
+There are also things like bounce rate, site engagement and responsive design, as well as design fundamentals such as page speed and user experience.

 Why is the user experience part of SEO?
 The two are highly linked.
 Search results are supposed to be helpful.
 Users want answers to their questions and solutions to their problems, and they want them fast.
-When a website provides this, it is likely creating a positive experience for the user.
+When a website provides this, it’s likely creating a positive experience for the user.
 That’s possibly one reason why Google considers page load speed when ranking sites.

 You can also create a positive user experience during the design process.
-Planning for the experience of the user means focusing on the goals, requirements, and needs of the end-user.
+Planning for the experience of the user means focusing on the goals, requirements and needs of the end-user.
 Much of this is done during the planning process with the creation of user flows.
 Once you’ve created those user flows, the best website building platforms simplify the process of integrating them through usability focused site design.
 Here’s how WordPress and Wix compare for page speed and user experience:

-Wix vs WordPress for Page Speed
+Wix vs WordPress for page speed

 WordPress

 WordPress sites typically do not have problems with page load speed, but If your WordPress website loads slowly, you can use Google’s Page Speed Insights to diagnose the problem.
-It will show how fast your web pages load, as well as how well the site performs overall on both mobile and desktop devices.
+It’ll show how fast your web pages load, as well as how well the site performs overall on both mobile and desktop devices.
 Often, slow load times are related to code bloat within the WP theme.
 For site owners with no technical knowledge, you can install various WordPress plugins that make the corrections for you in the background.

 Wix